rahulmahaseth/ML_LEARNING_/2.NUMPY/README.md

 # NUMPY
-Numpy is a library helps in doing all the scientific calculation. <\br>
+<p> Numpy is a library helps in doing all the scientific calculation. <br/>
 The default data-type of numpy is an array.
 It helps in manuplating the data of matrix and array. we can create an array using numpy by using "numpy.array()" and "numpy.arange()" function.